dieterblancke/VoteSender/README.md

 # VoteSender #

-VoteSender is a simple & lighweight plugin that allows you to send votes (received by (Nu)Votifier) to other (Nu)Votifier servers.
+VoteSender is a simple & lightweight plugin that allows you to send votes (received by (Nu)Votifier) to other (Nu)Votifier servers.

 ## Dependencies ##
 VoteSender requires the following in order to run: